 Loggerhead turtles do not breed in New Zealand.

-Females are intermittent breeders heading to nesting sites at 2–4-year intervals, where they often nest several times during the season.
+Females are intermittent breeders, reaching maturity at around 25 years, at which point they start heading to their natal nesting sites (which they return to at 2–4-year intervals), often nesting several times during the season.
 Nests consist of around 120-150 soft-shelled eggs, which are buried in deep holes that they dig with their large flippers.
 Eggs hatch after 60-80 days.

 Disease and threats

 The loggerhead turtle is a host for many of the parasites, and diseases present in other marine reptiles, none of which pose a significant risk to the survival of the species.
 Of more concern are the many human-induced issues, resulting from the contamination of their habitat.
 The most significant being the consumption of marine plastics which bear a striking resemblance to the jellyfish, and other soft-bodied creatures which they primarily prey upon.
 Boat-strike, light pollution, exploitation of animals and eggs for food, as well as mortality as bycatch represent additional threats to their survival.